 No, I was serious.
 If this hadn't had happened, I would still...
 Runessa:

 ...
 Thank you.

-- In the Code Geass Alternate Continuity manga, Nightmare of Nunnally, Nunnally asks this of her friend, Alice, when the latter was revealed to be an agent of Britannia.
+- In Code Geass: Nightmare of Nunnally, Nunnally asks this of her friend, Alice, when the latter was revealed to be an agent of Britannia.
 It wasn't.

 - Let's not forget the Anime's second season, after the Black Knights betray Lelouch and Kallen is left believing Lelouch's 1) response.
 It was a lie, of course.